Dry Ice Manufacturing

 Dry Ice Frequently Asked Questions

-Can dry ice cause carbon dioxide poisoning?
+Can Dry Ice cause carbon dioxide poisoning?

 Dry ice can produce carbon dioxide as it turns from a solid to a gas.
 Carbon dioxide is in the air we breathe, but it makes up only a tiny percentage of it.
 At high concentrations, it has toxic effects.
 Carbon dioxide poisoning can be caused by dry ice in enclosed, poorly ventilated spaces.